steampixel/smartphone-halts-maul/README.md

 Happy coding :-)

 ## Changelog new release candidate
+* Added automatic translations for Español
+* Added notification for automatic translations
 * Renamed filter "May require changes in habits" to "Behavior-based risks"
 * Changed icon for filter "Behavior-based risks"
+* Changed may levels to 42 ;-)
+* Added filter "Important basics"
+* Fixed many typos
+* All texts read and updated

 ## Changelog 1.21.0
 * New task: Anonymous sim cards and traveling with friends or acquaintances